3ch01c/vscode-debug-container/README.md

 `.vscode` directory with two files: `launch.json` and `tasks.json` as well as a `Dockerfile`.
 You can also use the _Docker: Add Docker Compose Files to Workspace_ to add a `docker-compose.yml` if you like.

+If you're using this demo project, the app is configured with a basic network socket connection.
+Once deployed, you should be able to find the host port using `docker ps`.
+Just load up `http://localhost:<PORT>` in your browser or another program that uses network sockets and the program should end.